alex-golang/imgtools/imgmap/README.md

 A color map comes in the form of a list of whitespace-separated source- and destination colors.
 Each color is represented as a whitespace-separated set of RGBA values.
+The first color serves as a filter to determine which pixels in the image should have the transformation applied.
+The second color specifies the actual transformation to be applied.
+Any pixel which does not match the filter, is copied over as-is.

 For example, to turn red pixels into blue, the following map is used:

 	255 0 0 255   0 255 0 255